MohamedMassoud/hospitalReservationSystem/README.md

 2- Many bugs fixed.

-3- Proper server validation for pervent duplicate queries.
+3- Proper server validation to pervent duplicate queries.

 **To be done next**